 Living in the time of a pandemic has pushed us into the digital realm faster than ever before, leading to an unprecedented boost in new tech solutions that allow us to continue to work and live while respecting social distancing norms and minimizing health risks.
+Self-guided apartment tours are part of these solutions.

 For apartment dwellers, technology companies like Yardi Systems, our parent company, provide the software and equipment that support the full apartment life experience, from finding a home, leasing, to resident life with zero face-to-face interaction.
 On the apartment search side, the hottest new feature in apartment technology is self-guided touring, which enables digital scheduling and access to rental units so you can physically tour them without an agent, safely and at your own pace.

 In spite of having an array of options to tour virtually, most people would still like a solution that allows them to cross the threshold of their future home in person.
-In fact, given the choice, 83% of respondents said they would use self-guided tours:
+In fact, given the choice, 83% of respondents said they would use self-guided apartment tours:

 Digging into renters’ opinions on self-guided tours, we uncovered that not only they would take an agentless tour during the pandemic, but that this technology will likely remain an integral part of the leasing experience after the crisis, in addition to agent-assisted tours.

 Follow up survey questions reveal flexibility and safety are at the top of renters’ minds.
-The main reason most renters would take a self-guided tour is to view apartments at their own pace, ahead of concerns for social distancing (See Slide 2, Reasons you would take a self-guided tour).
+The main reason most renters would take a self-guided apartment tour is to view apartments at their own pace, ahead of concerns for social distancing (See Slide 2, Reasons you would take a self-guided tour).
 This means that apartment seekers appreciate the opportunity to enjoy a space without an agent present, and picture themselves living there.
-This is exactly the feedback property managers who adopted the technology are receiving.
+This is exactly the feedback property managers who adopted self-tour rentals are receiving.

 Executive Vice President at The Management Group, Jamin Harkness, was among the first to implement this new technology.
 When asked about the feedback he’s received so far, Harkness’ answer was in line with renters’ needs: “So far, we’ve had a very positive response; we can see it both on camera and through follow up calls.
 We see our potential residents just taking their time, sitting down, and enjoying the space and snacks we safely provide.
 Their comments are so positive they almost seem scripted, we’ve actually heard things like “I could really see myself living here!”.
 It’s also a new experience for our prospects, so they appreciate us walking them through the process on our website and through personalized pre-tour videos.”